vivzero/LG-14U530-OpenCore/README.md

 - Bluetooth has short range because of AirportItlwm.
 - VGA works, but unplugging detection is broken.
 - Touchpad pointing speed is slightly faster after boot.
+- Booting is slower than Windows.
+(SSD Trim Problem?)

 ## It does not work
 - dGPU (Optimus)